pgbackrest/pgbackrest/USERGUIDE.md

 #### `backup` command

-Perform a database backup.  pgBackRest does not have a built-in scheduler so it's best to run it from cron or some other scheduling mechanism.
+Perform a database cluster backup.  pgBackRest does not have a built-in scheduler so it's best to run it from cron or some other scheduling mechanism.

 ##### `type` option

 The following backup types are supported:

-- `full` - all database files will be copied and there will be no dependencies on previous backups.
+- `full` - all database cluster files will be copied and there will be no dependencies on previous backups.
 - `incr` - incremental from the last successful backup.
 - `diff` - like an incremental backup but always based on the last full backup.